Revisiting boundary-driven non-equilibrium Markov dynamics in arbitrary potentials via supersymmetric quantum mechanics and explicit large deviations at various levels: Conclusions

 In this paper, we have revisited the boundary-driven non-equilibrium Markov models of non-interacting particles in one dimension, either in continuous space with the Fokker-Planck dynamics involving an arbitrary force $F(x)$ and an arbitrary diffusion coefficient $D(x)$ in the main text, or in discrete space with the Markov jump dynamics involving arbitrary nearest-neighbor transition rates $w(x \pm 1,x)$ in the Appendices.

-We have considered the similarity transformations that allow to transform the Markov generators into quantum supersymmetric Hamiltonians with many remarkable properties.
-In particular, we have described how the mapping from the boundary-driven non-equilibrium dynamics towards some dual equilibrium dynamics [J. Tailleur, J. Kurchan and V. Lecomte, J. Phys.
-A 41, 505001 (2008)] can be reinterpreted via the two corresponding quantum Hamiltonians that are supersymmetric partners of each other, with the same energy spectra and with simple relations between their eigenstates.
-We have described the consequences for the spectral decomposition of the boundary-driven dynamics, and we have given explicit expressions for the Kemeny times needed to converge towards the non-equilibrium steady states.
-This general framework was illustrated with simples examples.
+We have first considered the similarity transformations from Markov generators towards quantum supersymmetric Hamiltonians.
+We have described how the mapping from the boundary-driven non-equilibrium dynamics towards some dual equilibrium dynamics of Ref. \cite{tailleurMapping} can be reinterpreted via the two corresponding quantum Hamiltonians that are supersymmetric partners of each other, with the same energy spectra and with simple relations between their eigenstates.
+We have analyzed the consequences for the spectral decomposition of the boundary-driven dynamics, and we have given explicit expressions for the Kemeny times needed to converge towards the non-equilibrium steady states.
+This general framework was illustrated with simple examples.

-Finally, we have analyzed the large deviations at various levels for empirical time-averaged observables over a large time-window $T$.
-We have started with the always explicit Level 2.5 concerning the joint distribution of the empirical density and of the empirical flows, and we have then considered the contractions towards lower levels.
+We have then focused on the large deviations at various levels for empirical time-averaged observables over a large time-window $T$.
+We have started with the always explicit Level 2.5 concerning the joint distribution of the empirical density and of the empirical flows before considering the contractions towards lower levels.
 In particular, we have described how the rate function for the empirical current can be explicitly computed via the contraction from the Level 2.5 using the properties of the associated quantum supersymmetric Hamiltonians.

+As a final remark, let us mention an interesting issue for the future : since mappings between boundary-driven non-equilibrium towards equilibrium also exist for stochastic models of interacting particles in one dimension, as discussed in detail in \cite{tailleurMapping}, it is natural to wonder whether these mappings could be also understood via an underlying supersymmetric structure.